Coneheads (film): Cast

-In addition to Jane Curtin appearing as a regular cast member, Jan Hooks, Phil Hartman, Julia Sweeney, Kevin Nealon, and Laraine Newman all appeared as guest stars on 3rd Rock from the Sun, which was created by Coneheads co-writers Bonnie and Terry Turner and featured a similar premise of aliens making efforts to assimilate into American society.
-Additionally, co-writer Terry Turner cameos in the film as the sketch artist that Seedling describes Beldar to.

-Michelle Burke, Parker Posey, and Joey Lauren Adams would all appear in Dazed and Confused, which was released 2 months after Coneheads.

 Production

-Tom Davis, who created the characters on Saturday Night Live, wrote the first version of the screenplay.
+Tom Davis, who created the Coneheads characters on Saturday Night Live, wrote the first version of the screenplay.
 He was unhappy with choices made by the producers, including setting the Remulak scenes in a gladiators' arena, rather than the suburban environment that he envisioned.

-While there are some differences, Coneheads mostly follows the same plot as in the animated special that was created ten years earlier.
-Similarities include the Coneheads being stranded on Earth, Beldar working as an appliance repair man, and Connie dating an earthling named Ronnie.
+While there are some differences, Coneheads mostly follows the same plot as in the 1983 animated special that was created ten years earlier.
+Similarities include the Coneheads being stranded on Earth, Beldar Conehead (Dan Aykroyd) working as an appliance repair man and Connie Conehead dating an earthling named Ronnie.
 The film mostly takes place in Paramus, New Jersey.
 Some scenes were filmed in New York City and the New Jersey towns of Jersey City and Wrightstown.

+In addition to Jane Curtin appearing as a regular cast member, Jan Hooks, Phil Hartman, Julia Sweeney, Kevin Nealon and Laraine Newman all appeared as guest stars on 3rd Rock from the Sun, which was created by Coneheads co-writers Bonnie and Terry Turner and featured a similar premise of aliens making efforts to assimilate into American society.
+Additionally, co-writer Terry Turner cameos in the film as the sketch artist that Gorman Seedling (Michael McKean) describes Beldar to.
+Michelle Burke, Parker Posey and Joey Lauren Adams would all appear in Dazed and Confused, which was released 2 months after Coneheads.